Sunday, January 17, 2016

 PITCH

-A new little star is given a very important mission to lead Wise Men to the birth of a special Child but is told this will not happen for a long, long time.
-The independent and impatient young star must withstand personal doubt, the taunts of older stars, the long stretch of eons, and the silence of the Galaxy.
-When it had just about given up, the little starburst into its predicted brilliant glory and led the Wise Men and others to the miracle in Bethlehem.
+A new little star is given a very important mission to lead Wise Men to the birth of a special child but is told this will not happen for a long, long time.
+The young star must withstand personal doubt, the taunts of older stars, the long stretch of eons, and the silence of the Galaxy.
+When it has just about given up, the little star bursts into its predicted brilliant glory and leads the Wise Men and others to the miracle in Bethlehem.

 SYNOPSIS

-As two thousand years passed, he thought the Galaxy had forgotten him.
-Even when the Little Star inquired of the Galaxy, there was only deafening silence.
-The Bethlehem Star withstood other stars’ taunting about shining at half its light, doubting it would ever shine fully.
-Tears dropped from the Bethlehem Star all the way to earth, creating reservoirs of gold, frankincense, and myrrh.
-Orion once tried to take his job, saying a comet, a planet, an angel, or even a shooting star should shine for Christmas Eve—much better choices than the dim Little Star.
+As two thousand years passes, he wonders if the Galaxy has forgotten him.
+Even when the Little Star inquires of the Galaxy, there is only deafening silence.
+The Bethlehem Star withstands other stars’ taunting about shining at half its light, doubting it would ever shine fully.
+Tears drop from the Bethlehem Star all the way to earth, creating reservoirs of gold, frankincense, and myrrh.
+Orion once tries to take his job, saying a comet, a planet, an angel, or even a shooting star should shine for Christmas Eve—much better choices than the dim Little Star.

-More years passed.
-The Little Star tried to force itself to flicker just a little brighter, even if it hurt to do so, but all its efforts were for naught.
-Then just when the Bethlehem Star was sure it had lost its chance for a miracle, the Galaxy spoke louder than before.
-It said the Little Star, not Orion, would shine over the Bethlehem manger where the Child was resting.
-As midnight approached on the first Christmas Eve, the Bethlehem Star suddenly lit the night sky.
-It was so bright that nearly everyone in the world could see its glow, but especially the three Wise Men.
-All at once, a great company of the heavenly host appeared, singing in the sky with hallelujahs.
-The Bethlehem Star was so excited to finally be shining.
-Even the angels could see how the legendary star shined so bright on Christmas Eve that the rest of the stars were amazed beyond belief.
-For as long as time lasts, everyone in the Universe will have heard of the Bethlehem Star and its luminous beauty.
+More years pass.
+The Little Star tries to force itself to flicker just a little brighter, even if it hurts to do so, but all its efforts are for naught.
+Then, just when the Bethlehem Star is sure it has lost its chance for a miracle, the Galaxy speaks louder than before.
+It says the Little Star, not Orion, will shine over the Bethlehem manger where the Child is resting.
+As midnight approaches on the first Christmas Eve, the Bethlehem Star suddenly lights the night sky.
+It is so bright that nearly everyone on the Earth can see its glow, but especially the three Wise Men.
+All at once, a great company of the heavenly host appear, singing in the sky with hallelujahs.
+The Bethlehem Star is so excited to finally be shining his light for the Savior.
+Even the angels can see how the legendary star shines so brightly on Christmas Eve that the other stars are amazed beyond belief.
+For the rest of time, everyone in the Universe knows of the Bethlehem Star.

 Copyright 2022 Jennifer Waters